 The TKA JROTC Raider team is an elite group of physically fit cadets who seek to defy odds and accomplish tasks using teamwork, physical fitness, leadership and camaraderie.
-Last year the Raider team placed 1st overall in the Best Raider competition in the Nation!
+Just a couple of years ago the Raider team placed 1st overall in the Best Raider competition in the Nation!
 Through prayer and determination the Raider team continually prove to successfully and honorably represent our Battalion.
 Through friendship, brotherhood, and teamwork the Raiders strive to be the best that they can be in performance, sportsmanship, and determination.
 Raiders don't quit and the skills learned by the cadets will stick with them forever.

 The TKA JROTC Drill Team is a well-trained team of cadets focused on representing the Battalion through discipline, teamwork, camaraderie and structure.
-In the past, our Drill Team has placed top 3 in our area in multiple categories including armed squad, unarmed squad, unarmed platoon and singles and dual exhibition.
-Drill Team is for the cadets who want to enjoy the benefits of working as a team and performing to the best of their abilities.
+In the past, our Drill Team has placed top 3 in our area in multiple categories including armed squad, unarmed squad, the Drill Team is for the cadets who want to enjoy the benefits of working as a team and performing to the best of their abilities.

 The TKA JROTC Color Guard is the elite flag branch of the drill team.
 The purpose of the Color Guard is to serve the community by presenting our nation's colors at events such as football games, parades, 9/11 ceremonies, and American Legion events.
 The Color Guard competes with the drill team against other schools in our area to prove who is the best team.
 Precision is key.
 In order to present our nation's colors well, we train, practice, and execute the movements with the most efficiency and expertise possible.

 The TKA JROTC Marksmanship Team uses air rifles to compete against other schools in target shooting.
 After taking a course in gun safety, the cadets go to a shooting range, where they can practice their skills.